-2. Response by the JICPA to small and medium-sized audit firms
+2. Response by the JICPA to Small and Medium-Sized Audit Firms

 In response to 1. above, the JICPA is responding to changes in the environment surrounding audits of small and medium-sized audit firms from three perspectives: (i) confirmation of eligibility through quality control reviews following the introduction of the legal registration system for auditors of listed companies, (ii) enhancement of information disclosure by small and medium-sized audit firms, and (iii) support for strengthening the foundations of small and medium-sized audit firms.
-In particular, through (ii) and (iii), the JICPA is accelerating efforts to strengthen the management fundamentals of small and medium-sized audit firms, which will lead to improvements in audit quality.